dougbutner/universal-consciousness/README.md

 **Clarification: Distortion of the containing (higher) density's tori's information** (From A.A Exclusive density lesson) Every piece of the galaxy remains in a level of resonance with the galaxy itself.
 The level of resonation can be thought of as a lack of distortion of a signal.
 Though information may become distorted in chaotic sections of the universe, every conscious being is able to reduce this distortion by returning to their core (tuning the antenna).
 Conversely, it is this distortion that gives the conscious being it's unique most probable path to ascension.

+**Clarification: Nature of the Seventh Dimension**
+In the course, we discuss the seventh dimension as a line of other universes.

 **Erratum: Saying that we had courses by myself and compiled works on Aquarius Academy** We have a wonderful [Taoist Yoga course]() by Heng Ni on Aquarius Academy as well.